jaswdr/blog/content/blog/using-s3-as-a-database.md

 This client will be the one used in all examples below.

-> :exclamation: I'm considering that you already have installed the [aws](https://aws.amazon.com/cli/) CLI tool and configured your account credentials in your `~/.aws/config` file.
+> :exclamation: I'm considering that you already have installed the [aws](https://aws.amazon.com/cli/) CLI tool and configured your account credentials in your **aws/config** file.
 If not check [this](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) page to see how you can do it.

 ## Creating a Bucket

-Every call related to object needs to be related to a bucket, a bucket could be considered our database or depending of the way you model, a bucket can be our table, to create a new one we can use the `create_bucket` method.
+Every call related to object needs to be related to a bucket, a bucket could be considered our database or depending of the way you model, a bucket can be our table, to create a new one we can use the **create_bucket** method.

 ```python